-- The GLA 10 data shows School District 61 ahead of the province by 3% (students proficient or extending). - Data indicates that Indigenous student achievement on the Literacy 10 exam (students proficient or extending) in School District 61 was 62% which is 9% higher than the provincial data. - Similar data for Children/Youth in Care shows the school district significantly higher than the provincial average (75% district, 39% provincial). - Data for students within the school district increased from 53% to 70% while the provincial data indicates a decline from 55% to 52%.
+- The GLA 10 data shows the Greater Victoria School District ahead of the province by 3% (students proficient or extending). - Data indicates that Indigenous student achievement on the Literacy 10 exam (students proficient or extending) in School District 61 was 62% which is 9% higher than the provincial data. - Similar data for Children/Youth in Care shows the school district significantly higher than the provincial average (75% district, 39% provincial). - Data for students within the school district increased from 53% to 70% while the provincial data indicates a decline from 55% to 52%.